ardakdemir/pyJNERDEP/README.md

     - FLAT : FLAT model where task-specific components only share the three embeddings
 - --save_dir : denotes the directory to save all the training related files and log files.
 Important information are logged by default to jointtraining.log file.

+***Note.*** Use --ner_train_file --ner_test_file --ner_val_file --dep_val_file --dep_train_file --dep_test_file flags to denote the paths to the datasets.
+Input files must be in specific conll formats.
+Example data is included  under the example_data directory.

+***Note2*** The models require a relatively large memory size and it is not suitable for running the models on many local devices.
+If you would like to run on your local device be sure to train a smaller version of the models by changing the following parameters :

+--batch_size

+--lstm_hidden

+--biaffine_hidden

+--lstm_layers

 #### Multitask Model 1 (hier_repr)
 Training a hierarchical model where the HLSTM output of the DEP-component is concatenated to the common layer output and given to the NER component (corresponds to DEP_low_repr and NER_high_repr models in the paper).